 Here at the Makers Lab, we’re always excited to see how we can apply 3D printing and related technologies to the various health science projects coming into the space.
 Last November, we’ve shared with you the process of working with UCSF Archives and Special Collections to recreate medical artifacts.
 This month, we’ll share with you our latest project involving a special piece of UCSF history: recreating the Gold-Headed Cane.

-This was a project that I started working on with Linda Tsiu of the School of Medicine Dean’s Office for the UCSF Gold-Headed Cane Society, though Linda has brought this project to the Makers Lab’s attention since Fall 2016.
+This was a project that I started working on with Linda Tsiu of the School of Medicine Dean’s Office for the UCSF Gold-Headed Cane Society, though Linda first brought this project to the Makers Lab’s attention in fall 2016.

 Have you wondered how it was done?
 Keep reading to find out!

 Each year, the Gold-Headed Cane is awarded to one of three UCSF medical students nominated by their classmates and faculty that exemplify the qualities of a true physician.
 Since the Gold-Headed Cane Society’s launch in 1939, the cane has traditionally been a legacy award at UCSF—meant to be kept for the duration of the recipient’s practice before being passed down to the next generation of physicians, usually when the recipient retires from the medical profession.
 The presentation of each year’s award relies heavily on the passing of canes from previous recipients.
 In place of the cane bequeathed, the donator receives a plaque with a cane handle to keep.